gotrash/theme/site/content/docs/5.3/getting-started/introduction.md

 ## Important globals

-Bootstrap employs a handful of important global styles and settings, all of which are almost exclusively geared towards the *normalization* of cross browser styles.
+GoTrash Theme employs a handful of important global styles and settings, all of which are almost exclusively geared towards the *normalization* of cross browser styles.
 Let's dive in.

 ### HTML5 doctype

-Bootstrap requires the use of the HTML5 doctype.
+GoTrash Theme requires the use of the HTML5 doctype.
 Without it, you'll see some funky and incomplete styling.

 ```html
 <!doctype html>